syeda963/WebtoSheet/Readme.txt

 / *** style page details
-all the styleing code are here
+all the styleing code are here.

 / *** page2 page details
-this was a login page later removed, now not using
+this was a login page later removed, now not using.